Ross Perot 1992 presidential campaign: Frontrunner status

 By May, Perot was leading presidential polls in both Texas and California.
 The Bush and Clinton campaigns became concerned about a candidacy, and publicly wondered if Perot could continue to "play by his own rules".
 They attempted to downgrade Perot from his "folk hero status" to that of a politician, by highlighting his "alleged character flaws".
 Meanwhile, Perot focused on sharpening his political positions as he promised.
 He hired John P. White, who had served as a budget official under President Jimmy Carter, to work on his budget platform.
 Meanwhile, petition drives in every state reported that they had secured enough signatures to place Perot on the Election Day ballot.
 Speculation arose in the media that Perot would split the electoral college and force the United States House of Representatives to decide the presidency.
 Around this time, Hal Riney, who had worked on Ronald Reagan's 1984 campaign and was known for the "Morning in America" ad, was hired as advertising consultant.
 When Riney revealed the cost of advertisements during a meeting, Perot reportedly "flipped out", and asked "Why would I spend that when I could go on the Today show for free?"
 Riney produced several ads during the campaign that never aired.

 Perot won a large share of the vote in both the Democratic and Republican primaries in Oregon and Washington in mid-May, although he did not campaign or advertise for those contests.
 In the Oregon primary, he was written-in by 13% of Democrats and 15% of Republicans.
 Exit polling showed Perot's favorability at or above that of Clinton and Bush in their respective party's primaries.
 At the end of May, Perot called on Bush to "climb in the ring", claiming that the President was using surrogates to attack him.
 To strengthen his own team, Perot's campaign interviewed Jimmy Carter's 1976 campaign manager and White House Chief of Staff Hamilton Jordan and Ronald Reagan's 1984 campaign manager Ed Rollins to fill a position in the campaign.
 Eventually, both were hired as co-campaign managers.
 On May 29, Perot ended his talk show hiatus after talking with Barbara Walters on 20/20.
-He discussed his three-part plan for balancing the budget, starting with a Congressional act to limit spending, followed by a cut in government waste, of which he would be more specific in coming weeks, and a reform of the existing tax system.
+He discussed his three-part plan for balancing the budget, starting with a Congressional act to limit spending, followed by a cut in government waste, about which he would be more specific in coming weeks, and a reform of the existing tax system.
 During the interview, Perot also stated that he would avoid adding homosexuals to his cabinet to prevent "a point of controversy with the American people".
 However, he commented that "what people do in their private lives is their business."